 - What is the name of your reading group?

 - Where are you located?

 - What is the typical profile of your reading group’s members?

-- How did your group decide to read A+ Strategies for C-Suite Communications?
+- Why did your group decide to read that particular book?

 - Does your group focus on one particular business function (e.g., communications, government relations, investor relations) or industry (e.g., health care, financial services)?